Barrymoonshine/BarryMoonshine/README.md

 ### Hi there 👋

 - My name's Nick, but you might know me by my online name BarryMoonshine
-- I've been teaching myself web development following the Odin Project's full stack JavaScript cirriculum, and have even contributed to a couple of lessons and reviewed others code!
+- I've been teaching myself web development following the <a href="https://www.theodinproject.com/">The Odin Projects'</a> full stack JavaScript cirriculum, and have even contributed to a couple of lessons and reviewed others code!

 🔭 I’m currently working on building a personal portfolio and learning TypeScript